Adult Ministries

 St. Vincent DePaul Society

-OLW’s St. Vincent de Paul Society provides emergency assistance, counseling, support, and referral services in case of illness, fire, loss of job or other emergencies.
-If you need assistance or would like to be of assistance to others, contact the Parish Office for more information.
+OLW’s St. Vincent de Paul Society provides emergency assistance and referral services in cases such as loss of employment, illness or other emergencies.
+If you need assistance or would like to be of assistance, contact the Parish Office for more information.

 For More Information, Contact